ali-rantakari/QarkDown/README.md

 As of this writing no ready-made packages exist for Linux package managers, so you'll have to build and install QarkDown manually:

-- Install the Qt SDK (from Nokia's site or via your package manager if it's available there)
+- Install the Qt SDK (from the Qt web site or via your package manager if it's available there)
 - Open the `src/qarkdown.pro` file in Qt Creator
 - Select the "release" configuration and press the build button (both of these are in the toolbar on the left side of the screen, at the bottom)
 - Copy the executable (`qarkdown`) wherever you like.